gofiber/recipes/docker-mariadb-clean-arch/README.md

 cd recipes/docker-mariadb-clean-arch
 ```

 - Run immediately with Docker.
+After you run this command, migration script will be automatically run to populate your dockerized MariaDB.

 ```bash
 make start